xibrian/website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hey, my name's Brian and I'm a junior studying computer science and urban planning at UC Berkeley.
-I'm interested in urban science, the built environment, and sustainability.
+Hey, my name's Brian and I'm a senior studying computer science and data science at UC Berkeley.
+I'm interested in software engineering, urban science, and sustainability.